 Final Goal Review

 The Final Goal Review phase is the culmination of the performance review cycle.
 When the Manage Goals phase is done well, the end of year activities are much easier.

 Once the end of year process is launched in Workday, employees receive a notification to complete their Self-Evaluation.
 For each goal the employee should enter their overall rating (exceptional, successful or needs improvement), provide a summary of the year's accomplishments, update the goal status, and enter the completion date.
 Employees can reference notes from the Manage Goals phase to inform their evaluation statements.
 If ongoing conversations are handled well, developing the evaluation statement should be straightforward.

 Get Additional Manager Feedback

 In Workday, a manager will receive a notification to "Get Additional Manager Feedback."
 If additional manager feedback is requested, the primary manager may still move forward with the manager evaluation step.
 Typically, additional manager feedback is requested if the employee has a dual reporting arrangement or worked under another manager for a significant portion of the performance year.
-Additional manager feedback will be visible to the employee but not the primary manager.
+Additional manager feedback will be visible to the employee once the primary manager submits the review.

 During this step, the manager should first review the employee self-evaluation and ratings and then enter their own comments and ratings in Workday.
-If additional manager feedback was requested, the primary manager can still enter their information in Workday, adding the additional manager comments at a later date.
+If additional manager feedback was requested and not submitted, the primary manager can still enter their information in Workday.
+It is most beneficial if the additional manager feedback is entered for reference by the primary manager.
 Prior to sharing their ratings with the employee, the manager will participate in their unit's performance calibration activity.
 It is important that evaluation information is not submitted to the employee in Workday until the calibration conversation is complete.

 When developing the evaluation statement and determining the overall ratings, it is important to remember best practices for providing good performance feedback.

 - Comments should be relevant to the goal.